barature1992985/123/README.md

-The Studebaker Champion, introduced in 1939 but produced throughout the 1940s, was a popular mid-priced car known for its reliability, fuel efficiency, and stylish design.
+The Mercedes 35 hp, introduced in 1901, was one of the earliest examples of a high-performance sports car, winning races and setting records in Europe and the United States.